Gender differences; critical to the success of every marriage.

 The effect of gender difference is seen in our daily affairs, but it is left for us to treat each other equally and with respect no matter the sex.

-Example A: Hubby and I come from the eastern part of Nigeria, where women are seen but usually not heard.
+Hubby and I come from the eastern part of Nigeria, where women are seen but usually not heard.
 But for the uniqueness of our journey we had to tailor this social gender difference to suit our marriage vision and preference.

-Example B: A friend came for counselling quite upset with his mentor, who told him that he helps his wife in washing clothes.
+A friend came for counselling quite upset with his mentor, who told him that he helps his wife in washing clothes.
 He came to enquire from us, if it was right….
 I guess you know our answer.

 Many couples during counselling tell us what they think their roles in marriage should be, but none has asked why it should be so; nor asked if it has impacted the marriage positively or negatively.

-As couples, we need to be aware that we live in a global village with different issues that our parents might not have had, and if we will succeed, we need to begin to ask different questions from the usual:
+We need to be aware that we live in a global village with different issues that our parents might not have had, and if we will succeed, we need to begin to ask different questions from the usual:

 - Should a man feel that he is doing his wife/family a favour because he helped out in the house chores?